mstksg/inCode/copy/entries/dependent-haskell-2.md

 ### Recap on the Binary Library

-Serializing networks of *known* size --- whose sizes are statically in their types --- is pretty straightforward.
+Serializing networks of *known* size --- whose sizes are statically in their types --- is pretty straightforward, and its ease is one of the often-quoted advantages of having sizes in your types.
 I'm going to be using the *[binary][]* library, which offers a very standard typeclass-based approach for serializing and deserializing data.
-There are a lot of tutorials online (and I even [wrote a small one][huffman] myself a few years ago), but a very high-level view is that the library offers a typeclass for describing serialization schemes for different types.
+There are a lot of tutorials online (and I even [wrote a small one][huffman] myself a few years ago), but a very high-level view is that the library offers monads (`Get`, `Put`) for describing serialization schemes and also a typeclass used to provide serialization instructions for different types.

 [binary]: https://hackage.haskell.org/package/binary
 [huffman]: https://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-2-binary.html